Cyril Kellett: Honoured at Featherstone Rovers

 Cyril Kellett is a Featherstone Rovers Hall of Fame inductee.

 Personal life

 Cyril Kellett was the father of the rugby league footballer who played in the 1980s; Brian Kellett, and the older brother of rugby league footballer David Kellett.

+Kellett was diagnosed with Alzheimer's disease in later life, and moved to a nursing home in 1990.
+He died on 21 March 1993 at Hightown Hospital, Castleford.